ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/benchmark-nlp/benchmark-nlp-hf.md

 ## Overview

 [Hugging Face](https://huggingface.co/) is an open source AI community where you can host your own AI models, train them, and collaborate with others in the community.
 You can browse through the thousands of models that are available for a variety of use cases like NLP, audio and computer vision.
-Hugging Face also has a huge collection of NLP models for tasks like translation, sentiment analysis, summarization, and text generation.
+Hugging Face also has a huge collection of NLP models for tasks like translation, Sentiment Analysis, summarization, and text generation.

-In this Learning Path, you run a sentiment analysis pipeline from Hugging Face and deploy it on your Arm-based server.
-Sentiment analysis is a type of NLP algorithm used to identify and classify the emotional tone of a piece of text.
-You then proceed to benchmark and accelerate the execution time of different NLP sentiment analysis models on your Arm machine.
+In this Learning Path, you run a Sentiment Analysis pipeline from Hugging Face and deploy it on your Arm-based server.
+Sentiment Analysis is a type of NLP algorithm used to identify and classify the emotional tone of a piece of text.
+You then proceed to benchmark and accelerate the execution time of different NLP Sentiment Analysis models on your Arm machine.

 ## Install Hugging Face Transformers library

 The Hugging Face Transformers library provides APIs and tools that let you easily download and fine-tune pre-trained models.
 Hugging Face Transformers provide a powerful tool called pipelines which greatly simplify the use of these fine-tuned pre-trained models.
-You will use the Hugging Face Transformer library to build and run a sentiment analysis pipeline with different NLP models.
+You will use the Hugging Face Transformer library to build and run a Sentiment Analysis pipeline with different NLP models.

 To install the Transformers library, run the following command: